Systemic Sclerosis (Systemic Scleroderma)

 - Three-part process of dysfunction: endothelial cells, immune system, and extracellular matrix

-- Primary insult is endothelial injury and dysfunction causing vasculopathy in skin and organs.
+- Endothelial injury and dysfunction can cause vasculopathy in skin and organs.

 - Chemical, microbial, autoantibody, and sheer stress injury to endothelial cells